LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 }
 ```

+You can think of Actions like functions that are automatically called by the ASL Component.
+These functions can only interact with eachother or LiveSplit via the [special variables](#action-variables) the environment provides.

 All of the actions are optional and are declared by their name `ACTION_NAME` followed by a code block `CODE`.
 You trigger the action by returning a value.
 Returning a value is optional though; if no value is returned, the action is not triggered.
 Some actions are only executed while LiveSplit is connected to the process.

-Their implementation is written in C#.
+Actions are implemented in C#.
 You can use C#'s documentation for any questions you may have regarding the syntax of C#.

 #### Timer Control / Update